Apple Health is a place where you can store and track all of your health and fitness data in one place.

 What devices work with Apple Health?

 Then there's a sizeable collection of third party devices that can widen the type of data that's stored in Apple Health.
-These include:

 - Upright Go 2 posture trainer